Secularism in India

-A Hindu temple in Jaipur, India, merging the traditional tiered tower of Hinduism, the pyramid stupa of Buddhism and the dome of Islam.
+A Hindu temple in Jaipur, Rajasthan, India, merging the traditional tiered tower of Hinduism, the pyramid stupa of Buddhism and the dome of Islam.
 The marble sides are carved with figures of Hindu deities, as well as Christian saints and Jesus Christ.

-India since its independence in 1947 has been a secular country.
 The secular values were enshrined in the constitution of India.
 India's first prime minister Jawaharlal Nehru is credited with the formation of the secular republic in the modern history of the country.
 With the Forty-second Amendment of the Constitution of India enacted in 1976, the Preamble to the Constitution asserted that India is a secular nation.
 However, the Supreme Court of India in the 1994 case S. R. Bommai v.
 Union of India established the fact that India was secular since the formation of the republic.
 The judgement established that there is separation of state and religion.
 It stated "In matters of State, religion has no place. [...]
 Any State Government which pursues unsecular policies or unsecular course of action acts contrary to the constitutional mandate and renders itself amenable to action under Article 356".
 Furthermore, constitutionally, state-owned educational institutions are prohibited from imparting religious instructions, and Article 27 of the constitution prohibits using tax-payers money for the promotion of any religion.

 Officially, secularism has always inspired modern India.
 However, India's secularism does not completely separate religion and state.
 The Indian Constitution has allowed extensive interference of the state in religious affair.
 The degree of separation between the state and religion has varied with several court and executive orders in place since the establishment of the Republic.
 In matters of law in modern India, personal laws – on matters such as marriage, divorce, inheritance, alimony – varies if one is a Muslim or not (Muslims have an option to marry under secular law if they wish).
 The Indian Constitution permits partial financial support for religious schools as well as the financing of religious buildings and infrastructure by the state.
-The Islamic Central Wakf Council and many Hindu temples of great religious significance are administered and managed (through funding) by the federal and the state governments in accordance with the Places of Worship (Special Provisions) Act, 1991, and the Ancient Monuments and Archaeological Sites and Remains Act, 1958, which mandates state maintenance of religious buildings that were created before August 15, 1947 (the date of Indian independence), while also retaining their religious character.
+The Islamic Central Waqf Council and many Hindu temples of great religious significance are administered and managed (through funding) by the federal and the state governments in accordance with the Places of Worship (Special Provisions) Act, 1991, and the Ancient Monuments and Archaeological Sites and Remains Act, 1958, which mandates state maintenance of religious buildings that were created before August 15, 1947 (the date of Indian independence), while also retaining their religious character.
 The attempt to respect religious law has created a number of issues in India, such as acceptability of polygamy, unequal inheritance rights, extrajudicial unilateral divorce rights favorable to some males, and conflicting interpretations of religious books.